Picture

 Mid-Cities Mall (Lakeview Centre) - Manitowoc, WI

-The mall's name was changed from Mid-Cities Mall to Lakeview Centre in the 1980's.
-The only two tenants left are JCPenney, which is one of the original anchors, and Goodyear Tire Center, which is a detached service center near JCPenneys.
+The mall's name was changed from Mid-Cities Mall to Lakeview Centre in the 1980s.
+The only two tenants left are JCPenney, which is one of the original anchors, and Goodyear Tire Center, which is a standalone auto service center near JCPenneys.

 The south side of JCPenney